eclipse-leda/leda/content/en/docs/device-provisioning/self-update/self-update-tutorial.md

      Self Update Agent returns in Idle state

-            Can be used from:
+ Can be used from

 - Downloading (when it is waiting for DOWNLOAD command)
 - Installing (when it is waiting for UPDATE command)
 - Installed (when it is waiting for ACTIVATE command)
 - Failed (when it is waiting for CLEANUP command)